-The deadline for all Los Angeles Unified School District (LAUSD) employees to get fully vaccinated has been moved to November 15, giving educators more time to get their first and second doses of the COVID-19 vaccine.
+The deadline for all Los Angeles Unified School District (LAUSD) employees to get fully vaccinated has been moved to November 15.
+This gives educators more time to get their first and second doses of the COVID-19 vaccine.

-We have compiled all the information you need to remain updated on this COVID-19 vaccine requirement and stay within regulation as an LAUSD substitute.
+We’ve compiled all the information you need to remain updated on the vaccine requirement and stay within regulation as an LAUSD substitute.

 Table of contents: